-Displays the current fluid differential pressure for the unit.
+Displays the current fluid differential pressure for pump 1 and pump 2.

 Status Pump Inverter

 Indicates whether pump drive is operating normally or in an alarm condition.

 When iCOM[TM] settings S313 Manual Mode is set to Yes and S314 Motor(s) is set to On, the following alarm events shall still be allowed to annunciate when the underlying condition occurs: